Informfully/Documentation/docs/source/database.rst

      - ID of user.
    * - ``articlePublishedDate``
      - Date
-     - Date the article was published (referred to as ``dateScraped`` of article).
+     - Date the article was published (referred to as ``dateScraped`` of the article).
    * - ``duration``
      - Integer
-     - Duration in ms for which article was open.
+     - Duration in ms for which the article was open.
    * - ``maxScrolledContent``
      - Double
      - Shows how much the user has seen from the article's content; can be between 0 and 1; a 0 indicates that the user has not scrolled down yet.
    * - ``updatedAt``
      - Date
-     - Date on which article was last accessed in case it has been opened multiple times.
+     - Date on which the article was last accessed in case it has been opened multiple times.
    * - ``views``
      - Integer
      - Number of times the article has been viewed by this user.